Singapore's DBS Bank lowers India's FY18 GDP growth to 6.6%

-Singapore's DBS Bank lowered India's GDP growth forecast for current fiscal to 6.6 percent from the previous 6.8 percent, citing that businesses were "still adjusting" to the new GST regime and there was "limited room" for fiscal support.
+Singapore's DBS Bank today lowered India's GDP growth forecast for current fiscal to 6.6 per cent from the previous 6.8 per cent, citing that businesses were "still adjusting" to the new GST regime and there were "limited room" for fiscal support.

 The Indian government will play a balancing act between reviving growth whilst maintaining its macro-stability credentials in fiscal 2019.